jasonmcaffee/versus/tests/jmeter-results/simple-json-response/result.md

 Node was tested with clustering turned on and off.

-Performance appears to be relatively the same.
+Performance between Node and Go appears to be relatively the same in terms of throughput (number of requests per second)

+Java throughput is a bit slower.

 ## Go
 ```go